memgraph/docs/docs/reference-guide/replication.md

 REGISTER REPLICA name SYNC [WITH TIMEOUT 0.5] TO <socket_address>;
 ```

-If you want to register a REPLICA instance with a ASYNC replication mode, run
+If you want to register a REPLICA instance with an ASYNC replication mode, run
 the following query:

 ```plaintext